 Medical play can greatly benefit children undergoing treatment or follow up care for retinoblastoma.

-Through medically themed play with real or toy medical equipment, dolls and teddy bears, children safely learn to master medical procedures, process their own health care experience, and reduce their anxiety about the hospital environment.
+Through medically themed play with real or toy medical equipment, dolls and teddy bears, children safely learn to master medical procedures and process their own health care experience.
+This therapeutic play helps reduce their anxiety about the hospital environment and empowers them to be active participants in their own medical care.

 Defining Medical Play